Frequently Asked Questions (FAQs) about MCPS Blended Learning Courses

 - a student withdraws prior to the first face-to-face meeting, or

 - a student does not attend the first mandatory face-to-face meeting.

 Partial refunds will be given to students who attend class for the first week or less.

 No refunds will be given to students who attend class for more than seven (7) days after the first face-to-face meeting.

 Checks that are returned by a bank will be charged a nonrefundable $25 fee.

 General Hardware and Software Requirements

 Online courses require basic computer skills.
 Students need computer skills such as navigating websites, uploading and downloading files, using word processing software, formatting text and page layouts, using presentation software, using spreadsheet software, saving and updating files, locating files in a computer, and downloading and installing software.
 Knowledge about how to reduce file size would be helpful.

 Hardware: Any Windows computer running Microsoft-supported operating systems or Apple computer running MAC OS 10 (or higher) can access our online course content.
 Students need a reliable Internet connection, but high speed is not required.
 Apple mobile devices, such as iPads and iPods, are still not capable of playing Flash content; so, neither of these technologies can be used for the MCPS online courses at this time.

-Software: The latest version of Firefox (preferred browser), Google Chrome, or Microsoft Internet Explorer with Flash player installed will be needed to access course content.
+Software: The latest version of Google Chrome (preferred browser) or Firefox with Flash player installed will be needed to access course content.
 Students need a word processing program that can open and save Microsoft Word format or Rich Text Format (RTF) files in order to open and submit assignments.
-The capability to work with PDF files (saving as, opening, etc.) would be helpful.
+The capability to work with PDF files (saving as, opening, etc.) may be necessary.
 Contact your online teacher about file format options and requirements.